Montenegro and Cryptocurrency

 Additionally, well-known figures in crypto such as Ethereum co-founder Vitalik Buterin, have been granted citizenship, further enhancing Montenegro’s appeal as a crypto-friendly destination.

-However, the regulatory framework remains a work in progress.
-With initiatives to create clarity around virtual coins and mining activities, Montenegro aims to balance innovation with accountability.
+However, the regulatory framework is now moving from a “work in progress” to implementation.
+With the new 2025 regulations creating clarity around virtual coins and service providers, Montenegro aims to balance innovation with accountability.

 This proactive approach makes Montenegro an emerging hub for crypto adoption in the Balkans, catering to investors and businesses seeking a favorable tax environment and regulatory incentives.

-In 2024, over 5% of Montenegrins use cryptocurrency, with the average revenue per user amounting to US$23.32.
+In 2025, about 7.61% of Montenegrins will be using cryptocurrencies, with the average revenue per user amounting to US$4.6.

 Factors Driving Crypto Adoption in Montenegro